-- You may not have anything to eat or drink (including water) for six hours prior to the appointment.
+- You may not have anything to eat or drink (including water) for at least six hours prior to the appointment.

 - No smoking at least 12 hours before surgery.
 Ideally, cut down or stop smoking as soon as possible prior to the day of surgery.

 - A responsible adult must accompany the patient to the office, remain in the office during the procedure, and drive the patient home.

 - The patient should not drive a vehicle or operate any machinery until the next day following an anesthetic.

 - Please wear loose fitting clothing with sleeves that can be rolled up past the elbow and low-heeled shoes.

 - Please remove contact lenses and jewelry prior to surgery.
 Dentures will be removed at the time of surgery.

 - Do not wear lipstick, excessive makeup, or nail polish on the day of surgery.